 Questioning and problem posing

-The difference between human and other forms of life is our inclination and ability to find problems and solve.
+The difference between humans and other life forms is our inclination and ability to find and solve problems.

 Evans, R, (1995) Habits of Mind.
 Bucknell University Publishers